Symbiosis is the most crucial biological process required in the ecosystem. It is the prime process that instigates evolution.

 - Defence Commensalism

 The organisms that involve in such interactions are called Commensals.
-It is generally observed that Commensalism takes place between a smaller commensal and a larger one.
+It is observed that Commensalism takes place between a smaller commensal and a larger one.

-Like Mutualism, Commensalism has also different types
+Like Mutualism, Commensalism also has different types

 - Inquilinism: An interaction where the smaller commensal finds a permanent shelter in the host